aws-controltower-examples/aws-control-tower-inspection-lambda/README.md

 The CloudFormation template creates the following AWS resources:

-- **IAM Role:** An IAM role for the detective-service Lambda function with necessary permissions.
+- **IAM Role:** An IAM role for the inspection-lambda Lambda function with necessary permissions.

-- **Lambda Function:** The detective-service Lambda function, responsible for configuring detective-service.
+- **Lambda Function:** The inspection-lambda Lambda function, responsible for configuring inspection-lambda.

 - **CloudWatch Event Rules:** Scheduled rules to trigger the Lambda function periodically and when AWS accounts are created or managed via AWS

 ## Feedback
-If you come accross a bug or have any feedback, please log it in our [issue tracker](https://github.com/aws-controltower-examples/aws-control-tower-detective-service-enabler/issues), or feel free to drop us an email at [hello@clouddrove.com](mailto:hello@clouddrove.com).
+If you come accross a bug or have any feedback, please log it in our [issue tracker](https://github.com/aws-controltower-examples/aws-control-tower-inspection-lambda-enabler/issues), or feel free to drop us an email at [hello@clouddrove.com](mailto:hello@clouddrove.com).

 If you have found it worth your time, go ahead and give us a ★ on [our GitHub](https://github.com/clouddrove/terraform-aws-vpc-peering)!